 Within the Froebel Department, Séamie’s role as Head of Education is to provide academic leadership, with a strong focus on the strategic development of the Department, in line with its mission statement in the context of the transition to Maynooth University in 2013.
 He is an active member of the Academic Committee, Research Committee and Development Inter-Cultural Education (DICE) Committee.
-He is currently Chair of the School Placement Committee.
-Séamie teaches on the B.Ed., PM.Ed. and Master’s of Education programmes.
-He has been to the fore in the development of the reconceptualised B.Ed. programme and in the design of a new Master’s of Education (Research in Practice) programme, launched in August 2018.
+Séamie is module leader on a number of modules on the B.Ed., PM.Ed. and Master’s of Education programmes.
+He has been to the fore in the development of the reconceptualised B.Ed. programme and in the design of the Master’s of Education (Research in Practice) programme, launched in August 2018.
 He was programme leader of the B. Ed. programme for a period of eight years.
 He currently acts as dissertation supervisor on undergraduate and post graduate programmes.

-The founder of the Dissolving Boundaries Leadership Programme for final year students, which allows students to engage in community leadership projects, Séamie also designed, and teaches on, an elective module entitled Dissolving Boundaries:Education Projects in the Community.
-He is the founder of Machnamh, the Froebel Department newsletter.
+Séamie was the founder of the Dissolving Boundaries Leadership Programme for B Ed Year 3 and 4 students, which allows students to engage in a wide range community leadership projects, including the student-led newsletter, Machnamh, which is available on the Department website.
+He also designed, and teaches on, an elective module entitled Dissolving Boundaries:Education Projects in the Community.

 Séamie has wide experience of educational reform nationally, having been an active member of several committees of the National Council for Curriculum and Assessment (NCCA), including the NCCA Language Advisory Group, which informed the development of the new Integrated Language Curriculum for primary schools.
 He acted as chair of the Early Childhood and Primary Language Development Group (EPLDG) for a period of four years.

 Séamie’s research interests include developing best practice within initial teacher education, with a particular focus on the development of student teacher professional agency.
-He is also interested in self-study practitioner research, inclusive education, modhanna múinte na Gaeilge, culturally responsive teaching, school partnerships and developing leadership ability among student teachers.
+He is also interested in self-study practitioner research, playful pedagogies, modhanna múinte na Gaeilge, culturally responsive teaching, school partnerships and developing leadership ability among student teachers.

 As part of his research on Irish language learning and teaching methods, Séamie has developed programmes for the primary school and has worked closely with publishers to produce materials for the classroom.
 He is the creator of ELeathanach (electronic newsletter), which is distributed to around 2,000 primary schools on a weekly basis.
 ELeathanach was awarded the Language Label, the European Award for Languages.

-In collaboration with colleagues, he was successful in bringing the INTO School-College Partnerships Seminar and the Erasmus+ project Conference: A Digital Journey in Europe and the INTO Joint Seminar: School College Partnerships Seminar to Maynooth in the last academic year.
+In collaboration with colleagues, he was successful in bringing the INTO School-College Partnerships Seminar and the Erasmus+ project Conference: A Digital Journey in Europe and the INTO Joint Seminar: School College Partnerships Seminar to Maynooth.

-In 2017-18, he has represented the Froebel Department on numerous occasions, including:
+In recent years, he has represented the Froebel Department on numerous occasions, including:

 - 2018: Presentation at LITASA Conference: Culturally Responsive Pedagogy